zuplo/docs/docs/articles/gke-with-upstream-auth-policy.md

 address from unauthorized access.
 When correctly configured, this will ensure that no unauthorized access makes it to your application.

-While it is also possible to enforce authorization within your application itself - for example using JWT Authentication.
+While it's also possible to enforce authorization within your application itself - for example using JWT Authentication.
 The key difference is that by using your Cloud providers identity and authorization system, you are ensuring that unauthorized requests are blocked before they even touch your backend.
 This